[Updated 29/11/25]

-House #7 was sturdily built of locally quarried granite blocks, secure enough to withstand the typhoon season in its exposed position, with a tiled timber roof, possibly reinforced with a course of masonry.
-Like the other villas, it faced south, with servants' quarters at the rear.
-It enjoyed superb views in all directions.
-Close by on its east side stood House #8.
+House #7 was a bungalow, sturdily built of locally quarried granite blocks, secure enough to withstand the typhoon season in its exposed position, with a tiled timber roof, reinforced with a course of masonry.
+By 1963 it had exchanged its tiled roof for a flat concrete roof.

 In 1938 its owner was recorded as Mr J. J. Lossius (85), who was a retired ship's captain, born in Norway.
 He also owned House 15, and one other prior to 1938.
 See his page for more info on his houses and his life.

-In 1940 No. 7 House was described as 'the country residence' of Mr D O Silver, in a report by the Hong Kong Telegraph (see Jacob Lossius, moddsey's post).
+In 1940 No. 7 House was described as 'the country residence' of Mr D O Silver, a HK insurance agent, in a report by the Hong Kong Telegraph (see Jacob Lossius, moddsey's post).
 His main residence was in Kowloon.
+In this year he was elected President of the Cheung Chau Residents' Association.

 Today the site of House #7 is occupied by part of the Salvation Army Bradbury Camp complex, a residential camp for groups and families.